vidyar/docs-1/sources/config.rst

 A bit deeper
 ============

-Build Minions and Build configuration are two things that you should care the most about when using Shippable.
+Build Minions and Build Configuration are two things that you should care the most about when using Shippable.
 The sections below talk about these in greater detail.

 **Minions**